EffiSciencesResearch/hackathon42/README.md

 ### Troubleshooting

-If you see “ValueError: Cannot load file containing pickled data when allow_pickle=False”, it's probably because you didn't installed git LFS.
+If you see “ValueError: Cannot load file containing pickled data when allow_pickle=False”, it's probably because you didn't install git LFS.

 ## Acknowledgements